Up Your Game

 According to Cliff Pickleball, the number one rule of a kitchen attack strategy is simple but critical: never attack below net height.

 When you're at the kitchen line and your opponent hits a ball that sits below the net, your instinct might be to speed it up and put it away.
 Resist that urge.
 Attacking low balls is how you end up in the error column, and errors at the kitchen are momentum killers.
-Instead, you need to wait for the right ball to attack.

 The difference between a 3.5 player and a 4.5 player isn't athleticism or paddle quality.
 It's decision-making.
 High-level players know exactly which balls deserve aggression and which ones demand patience.
+If you want to understand what 5 signs you're still an intermediate pickleball player look like, attacking the wrong ball is near the top of the list.

-What Ball Should You Actually Attack?
+What Ball Should You Actually Attack in Your Kitchen Attack Strategy?

 This is where your kitchen attack strategy gets specific.
 You're looking for a ball that's at or above net height, ideally one that's sitting up a bit.
 When your opponent hits a ball that bounces higher or floats toward you, that's your green light.

 The key is recognizing the difference between a ball you can attack and a ball you should attack.
 A ball you can attack might be reachable, but it could still result in an error if you're not set up properly.
-A ball you should attack is one where you have a clear advantage and a high probability of winning the point.

 Think about it this way: every time you speed up at the kitchen, you're taking a risk.
 The question isn't whether you can hit it harder.
 The question is whether hitting it harder actually improves your chances of winning the point.
+Smart shot decisions beat power in advanced pickleball every single time.

 Decision Matrix: When to Attack or Reset in Pickleball